 PAsmart Helps Pennsylvanians Get the Skills for the Jobs They Want

 A good job can’t be measured just by a punch clock.
 Today, work is a dynamic concept requiring a workforce adaptable to changing market forces, technology, and societal needs.
 Trends are emerging that are prompting the need for fresh approaches to workforce development.
 Over the last 10 years, Pennsylvania has seen careers in science, technology, engineering, and math (STEM) fields exceeding the growth of other types of occupations.
 By 2026, there will be nearly 600,000 job openings in Pennsylvania, with STEM jobs growing at over nine percent.
-The question is – how will Pennsylvania’s workforce rise to the occasion and meet this rapidly growing demand for a skilled workforce, and what can the commonwealth do to help labor and industry make that happen?
+How will Pennsylvania’s workforce rise to the occasion and meet this rapidly growing demand for a skilled workforce, and what can the commonwealth do to help labor and industry make that happen?

 By helping public programs and initiatives to work in a smarter, more coordinated way, PAsmart empowers all Pennsylvanians to develop the skills and knowledge they need to train for the quality jobs they want while also helping businesses address complex workforce challenges.
 PAsmart is dedicated to enabling every Pennsylvanian to succeed, with resources for workers with disabilities, veterans, adults or returning students, and individuals looking to take their skillset to the next level for future opportunities.